Skip to main content

 Unrecognized words

 Because misspelled words and proper nouns may not be recognized by our checks, student responses have to include an unusually high number of unrecognized words to trigger the validation response.
 (Misspelled words may still be flagged with red underlining, depending on the student’s browser settings.)
-This validation process is intended to catch the most egregious cases of gibberish.

 Once the student’s response meets the requirements, they will be able to submit their work by clicking Post.